matatk/agrip/ldl/tutorial.md

 * Items are placed in rooms according to the same compass direction scheme.

-* When assigning sizes to things like rooms, we may say "large" or, if we want to be more precise, specify the size in each of the 3 dimensions of width, depth and height, separated by spaces—e.g. "medium large medium".
+* When assigning sizes to things like rooms, we may say "large" or, if we want to be more precise, specify the size in each of the 3 dimensions of width, depth and height, separated by spaces&mdash;e.g. "medium large medium".
 When facing north in a room, its width is the distance from your left to your right; its depth is the distance from back to front and its height is vertical distance between its floor and ceiling.

 ## Tricks and treats